Faisalsaddiqui/CodeAlpha-Chatgpt-Integration/README.md

 **Frontend:** Javascript, Tailwind CSS

 ## Contributing
-We welcome contributions to improve this project!
+We welcome contributions!
+If you'd like to help improve this project by adding new features or improving the existing functionality, feel free to submit a pull request.
+Please make sure your code follows best practices and is well-documented.

 ## Acknowledgments
 Special thanks to OpenAI for the GPT model and the developer community for continuous support.